ychenzgithub/GEE/Asset.md

 earthengine set_project foo-project                          // set project
 ```
 #### Upload from google cloud storage
-So far, you need to follow LocalDrive –> Google Cloud Storage (bucket) –> GEE (asset) to upload local data to GEE asset.

 __earthengine upload__ can be used to move data from cloud storage to GEE asset.
 ```
 earthengine upload image --asset_id=users/username/asset_id gs://bucket/image.tif  // upload from google cloud storage to assets